Is TWIA a state agency?

 If you allow your policy to be transferred to a participating insurer, you may wonder who to contact about policy changes.
 Your agent is the best resource to help inform you whether the policy changes should be sent to TWIA or the new company.
 Contacting your agent is the appropriate first step whether you are participating in the Voluntary Market Depopulation Program or the Assumption Reinsurance Depopulation Program.

-How do I file a claim after my policy has been assumed by the new carrier?
+How do I report a claim after my policy has been assumed by the new carrier?

-When reporting a loss, please verify the date of loss to determine how to file.
+When reporting a loss, please verify the date of loss to determine the option to use.

-- For claims with a date of loss on or after 12:01 AM on June 1, 2018, identify the name of your new insurance company below, and follow instructions about how to file a claim.
+- For claims with a date of loss on or after 12:01 AM on March 1, 2022, identify the name of your new insurance company below, and follow instructions about how to report a claim.

-For policyholders who have decided to move to a new insurer, claims process.
+For policyholders who have decided to move to a new insurer, click the following link to read more about the claims process.

 Why did I receive the TWIA Privacy Notice and Disclosure Limitation Reply Form?